 All auto car wash machines at WOQOD service stations have been installed with a water-recycling system.
 This system is designed to reuse 90% of the water used in the car cleaning process.
 The system works by treating the water generated by the process of vehicle washing with roll overs, tunnels and jet washes so that it can be reused.
-Furthermore, the system refreshes the water on a continuous basis and has the capacity of generating between 2,500 liters/hours (1 bottle) and 15,000 liters/ hours (6 bottles).
-Furthermore, the water from WOQOD facilities such as Doha depot and Ras Laffan is collected by contractors accredited by the Ministry of Environment & Municipality.
-This process waste water is then treated and used to for watering of public landscaping.
-The figures for WOQOD's process water in 2016 have been restated to reflect the process water from manual car washes at all petrol stations.
+Furthermore, the system refreshes the water on a continuous basis and has the capacity of generating between 2,500 liters/hours (1 bottle) and 15,000 liters/ identification, planning and execution of business performance targets.
+WOQOD's IMS is in full adherence to and certified with the following international standards: